 After exploring the historic railroad town, head up the hill to Boreas Pass for even more Colorado fall colors.
 The 22-mile mountain road connects the small town of Como to Breckenridge.
 Originally part of the old Denver, South Park, and Pacific Railway, the road features historic cabins, the old section house, and a few other artifacts of when the railway operated in the late 1800s.

-The road is a bit rough but doesn’t require a 4×4 vehicle.
+The road is a bit rough, but it doesn’t require a 4×4 vehicle.
 A car with decent clearance will be enough.

-Tip: Make a day of it and explore the small mountain town of Breckenridge, which boasts beautiful Colorado fall colors as well.
+Tip: Make a day of it and explore the small mountain town of Breckenridge, which also boasts beautiful fall colors in Colorado.
 This is a great loop if you plan to start and end in Denver.

 Red Feather Lakes

-I love this area of Colorado because it sees fewer crowds and the on-water activities such as fishing and kayaking, make for a great day outdoors.
+I love this area of Colorado because it sees fewer crowds, and the on-water activities, such as fishing and kayaking, make for a great day outdoors.
 If you want to explore the lakeside, the Dowdy Lake loop trail is the perfect place to start.
-The easy 2.3-mile trail follows the perimeter of the lake and offers beautiful waterfront views, unique rock formations, and a sprinkling of fall colors to boot.
+The easy 2.3-mile trail follows the lake’s perimeter and offers beautiful waterfront views, unique rock formations, and a sprinkling of fall colors to boot.

 Another nice hike in Red Feather Lakes is the Lady Moon Trail.
 The gentle 6-mile hike is relatively flat, with golden aspens in the fall and climbs to provide views of Lady Moon Lake.

-The area is also home to the Drala Mountain Center, one of only 100 Shambhala centers found in the world and where you can see the Great Stupa of Dharmakaya.
+The area is also home to the Drala Mountain Center, one of only 100 Shambhala centers found in the world, and where you can see the Great Stupa of Dharmakaya.
 The retreat center is open to the public for exploring the hiking trails on the property.
-The most popular hike is the Shambala Mountain Trail.
+The most popular hike is the Shambhala Mountain Trail.
 The five-mile loop leads you around the property, with vantage points overlooking the Great Stupa and surrounding mountains.
-At its pinnacle, there is a shrine to the poet Allen Ginsberg.
+At its pinnacle stands a shrine to the poet Allen Ginsberg.

 Tip: A quirky roadside stop to add to your travels is Gnome Road in Red Feather Lakes.
 A dirt road that winds through a forest of fairyland creatures, gnomes, and other trinkets.
 Be respectful and leave everything as it is, don’t take anything with you, and leave no trace.